 Hemangiosarcoma is a cancer of the blood cells that can grow as a mass in the liver, spleen, or heart, as well as other parts of the body.

-Other Australian Shepherd Health Issues
+The 3 Other Common Australian Shepherd Health Issues

 9. Multi-drug Sensitivity

 MDR1 makes it impossible for the dog’s system to clear the drug, which means their brains are permanently affected by it.
-This can lead to severe physical disability, brain damage, and death.
+This can lead to severe physical disability, brain damage, seizures, and death.

 Diagnosis can be determined through a DNA test.
 Your vet must be made aware of this condition to treat any health issues with the kind of medication that your dog won’t have a reaction to.
 Sadly, for some drugs, there is no substitute.